B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ### Flag 7 - S3V3N_11

-Find password in sqlite database and flag url is in the Hide class.
+Find the flag password in the sqlite database and the flag url in the Hide class.
 Enter both into the form for completion.

 Flag password is a MD5 hash: 2ab96390c7dbe3439de74d0c9b0b1767

-Decrypted: hunter2
+Cracked hash: hunter2

-``

 Flag url is in the Hide class rot47 encoded: https://injuredandroid.firebaseio.com/sqlite.json